Katson-com/docs/docs/centralq-chat/telemetry.md

 ### <a id="AL0065PKF"></a>AL0065PKF - No Permission to Manage Private Data
 This event is triggered when a user tries to manage private data without permission.

+### <a id="AL0066FPD"></a>AL0066FPD - Page Scripting File Upload Initiated
+This event is triggered when a user initiates a page scripting file upload.

+### <a id="AL0067FPS"></a>AL0067FPS - Page Scripting File Upload Started
+This event is triggered when a user starts a page scripting file upload.

+### <a id="AL0068FPP"></a>AL0068FPP - Page Scripting File Passed Validation
+This event is triggered when a user passes page scripting file validation.

+### <a id="AL0069FPC"></a>AL0069FPC - Page Scripting File Upload Completed
+This event is triggered when a user completes a page scripting file upload.

+### <a id="AL0070UPD"></a>AL0070UPD - Page Scripting Url Upload Initiated
+This event is triggered when a user initiates a page scripting url upload.

+### <a id="AL0071UPS"></a>AL0071UPS - Page Scripting Url Upload Started
+This event is triggered when a user starts a page scripting url upload.

+### <a id="AL0072UPP"></a>AL0072UPP - Page Scripting Url Passed Validation
+This event is triggered when a user passes page scripting url validation.

+### <a id="AL0073UPC"></a>AL0073UPC - Page Scripting Url Upload Completed
+This event is triggered when a user completes a page scripting url upload.

+### <a id="AL0074FPD"></a>AL0074FPD - Page Scripting Manual Edit Initiated
+This event is triggered when a user initiates a generated page scripting manual edit.

 ## WebApp Telemetry Events